benstemon/benstemon.github.io/index.md

 [//]: # (Research page)

-## The lab will be starting at Mississippi State University Autumn 2025!
+## Recruiting Graduate Students!
 <br>
-**We are recruiting lab members to start as early as August 2025.
-Positions are available for graduate students and a lab tech.
-If you are a postdoc interested in collaborating on fellowship applications, I encourage you to contact me!**
+**I am recruiting MS and PhD students for August 2026.
+If you are a postdoc interested in collaborating on fellowship applications, I encourage you to get in touch!**

 {% include section.html %}

 {% capture text %}

-We use genomic, phenotypic, and ecological data to answer questions about adaptation, speciation, convergent evolution, and more in the emerging model plant genus *Penstemon*.
+We use genomic, phenotypic, and ecological data to answer questions about adaptation, speciation, convergent evolution, and more, mainly in the emerging model plant genus *Penstemon*.

 {%
   include button.html